knickodem/DIFreport/README.md

 recognizes how the data are prepared and estimates the appropriate treatment effects.

-The code below uses the built-in data set “mdat” to generate [this report](https://htmlpreview.github.io/?https://github.com/knickodem/WBdif/blob/master/DIF-Effects-Tx-MDAT-Language.html).
+The code below uses the built-in dataset “mdat” to generate [this report](https://htmlpreview.github.io/?https://github.com/knickodem/WBdif/blob/master/DIF-Effects-Tx-MDAT-Language.html).

 ``` r